About Me

 Honors & Recognition

-I was recognized with the “Heart and Soul Award” for August of 2011.
-This award is recognizes Orange County citizens for their passion for life and their dedication for making a difference.
+I was recognized with the “Heart and Soul Award” in August of 2011.
+This award recognizes Orange County citizens for their passion for life and their dedication to making a difference.

 In April 2012, I was awarded Dana Point Volunteer of the Month.
 In a ceremony at City Hall, Mayor Lara Anderson presented me this esteemed recognition for “Making a difference in Dana Point.”

 Service is an honor and a way of life for me.
-My participation from childhood in volunteerism and my long-term commitment to Rotary, Community and International involvement are just an extension of my professional commitment to helping others.
+Philanthropy is just an extension of my professional commitment to helping others.
 My favorite quote is “Service is the rent we pay for inhabiting the earth.”

 I met Terry when I was in college struggling with an eating disorder.
 I have now known Terry for over 2 decades and so many life events where I would call on her for her sage counsel and caring support.
 She has seen me through the grief of my Mother’s death, fear when I was diagnosed and treated with breast cancer, the joy of finding my soul mate and the the trials of being a new Mother and juggling work with and child.
 I don’t see Terry all the time, but what a gift to have someone who knows me so well and whenever I stop in I know I can get my head and heart realigned.